 - 1. Strengthening, or creating, effective governance arrangements.
 Clear arrangements are needed to ensure the participation of all relevant agencies across all parts of the development process of all climate plans.
 In many cases, countries already have set up governance structures dedicated to NDC delivery, which can also be used for LTSs and NAPs (see case studies and Capability 3).
-Such governance structures could include a Steering Committee that gives the political and strategic steer; a Technical Committee that gives the technical directions for the elaboration, facilitates data collection, ensures work is tailored to the needs of respective ministries, and so on, composed by several ministries, departments and agencies; and a Core Group that carries out day-to-day coordination activities.
+Such governance structures could include a Steering Committee that gives the political and strategic steer; a Technical Committee that gives the technical directions for the elaboration, facilitates data collection, ensures work is tailored to the needs of respective ministries, and so on, composed of several ministries, departments and agencies; and a Core Group that carries out day-to-day coordination activities.
 These structures should be convened under the guidance of a lead or set of lead ministries: an important role for the Ministry of Finance with the Ministry of Environment, or a collaboration between the two. - 2.
 Investing in capacity, tools and data, including for MRV processes.
 A number of initiatives that can help Ministries of Finance build the capacity to engage on NDCs, NAPs and LTSs are listed below.
 On MRV, a range of tools now exists to monitor and measure progress that can help Ministries of Finance develop their own frameworks (see Caldwell et al., 2022).
 In addition, the UNFCCC's Enhanced Transparency Framework (ETF) will enter into force in 2024, with the aim of providing clarity on the support provided and received to meet mitigation and adaptation commitments.
-More broadly, to ensure productive engagement on climate plans, it is essential to create and strengthen the capacities that Ministries of Finance need to understand and integrate climate change into their mandates and tools, and to mainstream climate change into public financial management (PFM), public investment management, public procurement and economic and fiscal policies.
+More broadly, to ensure productive engagement on climate plans, it is essential to create and strengthen the capacities that Ministries of Finance need to understand and integrate climate change into their mandates and tools, and to mainstream climate change into public financial management, public investment management, public procurement, and economic and fiscal policies.
 These steps are outlined in further detail in other sections of this report (see Functions 2 and 3 and Capability 3). - 3.
 Developing dedicated climate finance strategies and/or investment plans to support the implementation of climate strategies.
-A variety of tools and instruments and funding sources are available to Ministries of Finance, including to harness international finance (see Functions 1c, 2 and 3; also Caldwell et al., 2022).
+A variety of tools, instruments and funding sources are available to Ministries of Finance, including to harness international finance (see Functions 1c, 2 and 3; also Caldwell et al., 2022).

+In particular, Ministries of Finance should focus on: strengthening, or creating, effective governance arrangements; investing in capacity, tools and data, including for MRV processes; and developing dedicated climate finance strategies and/or investment plans.
 For Ministries of Finance that are just starting to engage in climate planning processes, it is important to note that they can pursue a variety of entry points for engaging in the climate plan and can pursue a phased approach to suit their economic situation.
 A Ministry does not need to hold all the knowledge and skills immediately in order to begin the journey of engagement.
 Rather, it can be an iterative process that evolves over time.
 Countries can engage in 'learning by doing', assisted by inter-agency collaboration, peer learning and international support.

-Several global initiatives exist that can support countries with the development and implementation of NDCs, NAPs and LTSs; for example:
+Several global initiatives exist that can support countries with the development and implementation of NDCs, NAPs and LTSs.
+For example: